connorrothschild/v4/src/routes/post/this-site.md

 I chose not to do that, for two reasons.

 First, to build a consistent user experience across different types of content, so that users spent less time getting 'onboarded' to my site, and more time spent engaging with the content.
+For certain developers (e.g., self-described creative coders), the creativity within project pages is something to showcase—for others, its nota s important.

 Second, because I'm not as good at design as Félix. 😆